Gmail for Kids: Everything Parents and Families Need to Know

 What Does a Gmail Account Include?

 When you create a Gmail account, you’re also creating a general Google login.
 This gives you free access to everything in Google Workspace (formerly known as G Suite), including collaborative apps like Google Docs, Google Sheets, and more.
 With Google Drive, you can easily store and share files, photos, and videos.
 Because Youtube is owned by Google, a YouTube account will also be created using the same username and password.
 Within the Gmail dashboard itself, you’ll find three ways to communicate instantly.
 Chat, which is text-based, Meet, which is a video chat platform like Zoom, and Rooms, which is a project management tool.
+The interface of Gmail for kids is intuitive and child-friendly, ensuring a positive email experience.

 Setting Up Gmail for Kids Under 13

-Google accounts for children under 13 have to be created with an app called Google Family Link.
+Google accounts for kids under 13 have to be created with an app called Google Family Link.
 Family Link allows you to supervise your kid’s Google account, view your child’s smartphone activity, manage their apps, set screen time limits, and even track their location.

 - Download the Family Link app.